Hoteling: Applications and value

-Hoteling has been described as one of several reflections of society's shifting view of what work is.
+Analysts have described hoteling as a reflection of broader shifts in how work is structured and understood in contemporary society.
 Adoption of the model has been driven by a need for cost savings, and by the opportunities that come with new technology.

 Hoteling was first implemented by consulting firms and customer representative companies, and these types of companies continue to be the highest users of such systems.
 It is best suited to big companies whose workers travel frequently, but can work well for a variety of organizations.
 One industry expert stated in 2008 that "almost all large companies have some sort of program like [hoteling]."

 As of 2013, the US agency FEMA planned to move to a hoteling model by 2016; and a 2015 plan announced by the U.S. Department of Homeland Security and the General Services Administration named hoteling as one of the techniques that would reduce the budget of its consolidation plan by about $1 billion.